In Animal Crossing: New Horizons the fun never stops. It's a problem

 But that doesn't mean it won't make you question your life choices at 11:56 p.m. on a Saturday night.

-Discuss: In Animal Crossing: New Horizons the fun never stops.
+Discuss: The fun never stops in Animal Crossing: New Horizons.
 It's a problem

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.